JesusNevarez100/Echelon/README.md

 		Tasks created under services
 		[] Display Tasks assigned to user
 		[] Display users contacts
+		[] DisplayTask/Contact.html
+		[] Task/ContactDisplay.html
+			[] All details about about a certain service
+			[] In here is where users with correct permissions can modify or remove [] CreateTask/Contact.html
 	[x] Models
 		[x] Tasks
 		[x] Contact